TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 Latest documentation news
 -------------------------

-.. sidebar:: New to TYPO3 CMS?
+.. sidebar:: New to TYPO3?

-   If you are new to TYPO3 CMS, please start by reading the :ref:`Tutorials <tutorials>`, which will help you progressively increase your knowledge of TYPO3 CMS.
+   If you are new to TYPO3, please start by looking at the :ref:`Tutorials <tutorials>`, which will help you progressively increase your knowledge of TYPO3.

-   When you feel ready, you can move on to :ref:`Guides <guides>`, which provide an in-depth look into specific topics and :ref:`References <references>` which contain exhaustive listings of properties, options, APIs, etc.
+   When you feel ready, you should quickly get an overview of what is within :ref:`TYPO3 explained <t3coreapi:start>` and see how this document relates to the other :ref:`References <references>`.

 ..
 End of sidebar

+-  2018-10-13 :ref:`news-2018-10-13`
 -  2018-06-13 :ref:`news-2018-06-13`
 -  2018-05-31 :ref:`news-2018-05-31`
 -  2018-05-02 :ref:`news-2018-05-02`